HadesHappy/TASKS/Readme.txt

+##I used node.js for designing backend apis and used python for command instructions.
+##And for unit test, jest is used.
+How to run the project
+1. Type npm install to download node modules.

+2. Type npm start to run the server.

-1. Download and Install Python3
+3. Download and Install Python3

-2. Following are the example scripts for CRUD operation
+4. Following are the example scripts for CRUD operation

     # To add task:
         python script.py add --title "This is title" --expire-on "2022-09-13"